-3.122 Source, Maintenance, and Recoverability (SMR) code.
-This code is composed of four parts consisting of a two position source code, a two position maintenance code, a one position recoverability code and a one position Service option code.
+3.133 Source, Maintenance, and Recoverability (SMR) code.
+This code is composed of four parts consisting of a two-position source code, a two-position maintenance code, a one-position recoverability code and a one-position Service option code.
 The first two positions of the SMR code indicate the source for acquiring the item for replacement purposes.
 The third position represents who can install, replace, or use the item.
 The fourth position dictates whether the item is to be repaired and identifies the lowest maintenance level with the capability to perform a complete repair action.
 The fifth position indicates the desired disposition of the support item.
 The sixth position is unique to each Service and is utilized to disseminate specific instructions to that Service's logistics business process.

-3.123 Spare part.
+3.134 Spare part.
 Those support items that are an integral part of the end item or weapons system that are coded as repairable (e.g., reparable items).
 Spares include that equipment authorized by a Table of Organization and Equipment (TOE) line item; plus equipment, assemblies, and modules designated as operational readiness float.
 TOE training equipment is excluded.

-3.124 Special tools.
+3.135 Special tools.
 Those tools that have single or peculiar application to a specific end item/system.

-3.125 Specialized repair activity.
+3.136 Specialized repair activity.
 A level of maintenance usually characterized by the capability to perform maintenance functions requiring specialized skills, disciplined quality control, highly sophisticated and expensive special tools, and Test, Measurement, and Diagnostic Equipment (TMDE).
 Its phases normally consist of adjustments, calibration, alignment, testing, troubleshooting, assembly, disassembly, fault isolation, and repair of unserviceable parts, modules, and Printed Circuit Boards (PCBs).

-3.126 Subassembly.
+3.137 Subassembly.
 Two or more parts that form a portion of an assembly or a component replaceable as a whole, but having a part or parts that are individually replaceable (e.g., gun mount stand, window recoil mechanism, floating piston, intermediate frequency strip, mounting board with mounted parts).

-3.127 Supply Catalog (SC).
+3.138 Supply Catalog (SC).
 The DA publication, which is the configuration control document that provides the user identification of Sets, Kits and Outfits (SKO) and its components.
 It also provides user supply management data and is an accountability aid.

-3.128 Sustainment maintenance.
+3.139 Sustainment maintenance.
 Sustainment is off-system maintenance and is mainly repair of defective equipment/parts.
 Sustainment maintenance returns repaired equipment/parts to the supply system.

-3.129 System.
+3.140 System.
 A group of items united or regulated by interaction or interdependence to accomplish a set of specific functions.

-3.130 Table of Contents (TOC).
-A sequential list of section/paragraph, figure, and table titles with corresponding page numbers for information within a technical manual.
+3.141 Table of Contents (TOC).
+A sequential list of chapter, work package, paragraph, figure, and table titles with corresponding work package sequence numbers, if applicable, for information within the TM.
+May contain page number references.

-3.131 Tags.
+3.142 Tags.
 Descriptive markup, as in a start-tag and end-tag.

-3.132 Tailoring.
+3.143 Tailoring.
 The process of evaluating individual potential requirements to determine their pertinence and cost effectiveness.
 The tailoring of data requirements is limited to the exclusion of information requirement provisions and selecting or specifying applicable requirements.